"Gospel of Jesus' wife" fragment is a fake, Vatican says

 Manuscript experts who heard King's presentation quickly took to their blogs to express doubts, noting that the letters were clumsy, perhaps the script of someone unused to writing Coptic.

-Writing from the conference, early Christian scholar Christian Askeland said specialists there were divided between two-thirds who were extremely skeptical, and one-third convinced the fragment was false.
+Writing from the conference, early Christian scholar Christian Askeland said specialists there were divided between two-thirds who were extremely sceptical, and one-third convinced the fragment was false.

 "I have not met anyone who supports its authenticity," Askeland wrote from a session of the Tenth International Congress of Coptic Studies, where King gave her paper.